- Find a Trail

 For the middle section: From Chardon, take S. Hambden Street to Chardon-Windsor Road and turn right (south) just past Mel Harder Park.
 The trailhead parking lot is located at 12601 Chardon-Windsor Road, which will be on your left about 100 yards east of Mel Harder Park.

-Parking can also be found in Headwaters Park at 13365 Old State Road/SR 608.
+Parking can also be found at the trailhead in Headwaters Park at 13365 Old State Road/SR 608.

 The Central section is 8.3 miles of Asphalt Pavement.
 Newly paved is most of the South section from Headwaters Park to Middlefield Square, which is 6.5 miles.
 The trail does continue on the other side of Middlefield Square.
 It's not paved.